nikunjcoep/bc_project/README.md

 # bc_project

    The project is not yet complete.
+   Many features are yet to be done.
+   The main() will be written at last.

    bc is an arbitrary precision numeric processing language.
    The most basic element in bc is the number.
 Numbers are